Chevrotain/chevrotain/packages/website/docs/guide/resolving_grammar_errors.md

 });
 ```

-By returning early in the iteration grammar we prevent the parser from consuming
+By returning early in the iteration grammar, we prevent the parser from consuming
-The plus token and thus the next time the parser checks if it should enter the iteration
+the plus token, and thus the next time the parser checks if it should enter the iteration,
-The condition (nextToken === Plus) would still be true.
+the condition (nextToken === Plus) would still be true.

 ```javascript
 $.MANY(() => {